-Q: Does lifestyle imagery perform better than other imagery?
+Q: Does lifestyle imagery in emails perform better than other imagery?

-Q: How does the placement of buttons affect my click thru and subsequent conversion rate?
+Q: How does the placement of buttons affect my email click through and subsequent conversion rate?

-Almost every email seminar or discussion I have attended or had has always veered to having to test a number of things within a given email marketing program.
-In fact, almost every single email blogger and speaker alive has uttered the words “test it”.
-There is no escape from the testing conundrum and you are either in a culture of test, learn and adapt or not.
+Almost every email seminar or discussion I have been a part of has veered to having to test a number of things within a given email marketing program.
+In fact, almost every recognized email blogger and speaker alive has uttered the words “test it.”
+There is no escape from the email testing conundrum and you are either in a culture of “test, learn adapt,” or you are not.

-As an ex-brand side email marketer, I can safely say that testing is hard.
-It takes commitment, passion, patience, resources and most of all a willingness for things to change.
-Some ESP’s make testing so hard that it’s almost not worth the effort and we are only talking about the simple A/B stuff.
-Mix in that word called “multivariate” and now you are asking us brand side folks to saw off our limbs in the name of testing.
+As a former client-side / brand email marketer, I can confidently say that email testing is hard.
+It takes commitment, passion, patience, resources and most of all an openness and willingness for things to change.
+Some Email Service Providers (ESPs) make testing so difficult that it’s almost not worth the effort and that’s just talking about the simple A/B stuff.
+Mix in that word called “Multivariate” and now you are asking client-side or brand folks to saw off their limbs – all in the name of testing.

-There are advantages and disadvantages to A/B and Multivariate testing both have advantages and disadvantages to each methodology and we have done both for our clients successfully.
-However one methodology of testing that is not often discussed in the email circles is that of Taguchi testing.
-I suspect that the reason for this is that there are not a lot of agencies that can perform Taguchi based email testing as it does require some special considerations and skill.
-With that in mind, lets talk about what Taguchi testing is and how it can be applied to your email program.
+There are advantages and disadvantages to A/B and Multivariate email testing, and Trendline has successfully implemented both methodologies on behalf it’s clients.
+However one methodology not often discussed in email circles is that of Taguchi testing.
+I suspect the reason for this is there are not a lot of agencies that can perform Taguchi based email testing as it requires some special considerations and research expertise .
+With that in mind, let’s talk about what Taguchi testing is and how it can be applied to your email program.

-As you know, there are dozens of factors that can impact an email campaign – everything from copy, design, time of day, subject lines to signatures, buttons, imagery and so much more.
-Taguchi is a testing methodology that allows for accelerated testing without having to build and validate every possible combination of test factors.
-By systematically choosing certain combinations of test factors, it is possible to isolate their individual contributions to the email’s success.
+As you know, there are dozens of factors that can impact email campaign performance; everything from copy, design, time of day send, subject lines to signatures, buttons, imagery and so much more.
+Taguchi is a testing methodology that allows for accelerated email testing without having to build and validate every possible combination of test factors.
+By systematically choosing certain combinations of test factors, it is possible to isolate their individual contributions to an email’s success.
 The result is identifying which combination of factors is critical to increasing conversions and ROI.

 - Traditional testing methods such as A/B tests aren’t improving results

-- The organization is wanting the best “recipe” delivered
+- The organization wants to deliver a best “recipe” email

-- You are in need of fast results of which A/B and Multivariate testing simply cannot deliver on
+- You need fast results, which A/B and Multivariate testing simply cannot deliver

-Trendline has a 9 step Taguchi test design process for all of our clients which typically takes 4-6 weeks depending on the organization’s frequency of email delivery.
-As with any sort of testing methodology, having the ability to back it up with results is the key to knowing whether or not you are doing it right.
+Trendline has a 9 step Taguchi email test design process which typically takes 4-6 weeks to implement, depending on the organization’s frequency of email delivery.
+As with any sort of email testing methodology, having the ability to back it up with results is the key to knowing whether or not you are doing it right.
 After executing a Taguchi test, one of our clients increased their clicks by 480% for a program that had a razor thin target and had seen response rates decline in the preceding year.
 That result has remained steady for over five years.

-If you are ready to take your testing and program to a new level of sophistication which is results driven, we would be happy to discuss our methodology and case studies with you anytime.
+Are you ready to take your email program to a new level of testing sophistication which is results driven?
+Trendline would be happy to discuss our testing methodologies and case studies with you .
 Drop us a line.